-Well, both created fictional painters active in 1926.
-Lovecraft came up with Monsieur Ardois-Bonnot, a French painter who “… hangs a blasphemous Dream Landscape in the Paris spring salon of 1926”, for his short story The Call of Cthulhu.
+If you got the answer then pour yourself a drink.
+Both men created fictional painters active in 1926.
+Lovecraft came up with Monsieur Ardois-Bonnot, a French painter who ‘… hangs a blasphemous Dream Landscape in the Paris spring salon of 1926’, for his short story The Call of Cthulhu.

 Ardois-Bonnot is an example of the worldwide psychic disturbances signifying the reappearance of the alien god.
 Cthulhu is obviously an art lover.

 Waugh’s contribution is Monsieur Jean de Brissac la Motte who appears in his novel Brideshead Revisited.
 De Brissac la Motte joins the narrator and friends in London at the time of the 1926 General Strike.
-He ends up in hospital after an elderly widow drops a flower pot on his head from a top floor window.
+He claims to have been in Budapest after WWI when Admiral Horthy rolled in and crushed the Bolsheviks; but ends up in hospital after an elderly widow drops a flower pot on his head from a top floor window.

 Paratexts and Minor Characters

 They’re both very minor characters, barely walk-on parts.
 I’m surprised that in today’s self-devouring, self-referencing culture no-one’s written a book or graphic novel about one or both.
 Perhaps they could team up to fight crime.

 So much of our culture is self-referential cannibalism.
 We sample music, we sample films, we mash up.
 The speed of communication (thank you internet) means we create something, expand it, parody mercilessly, and meld it with unrelated cultural constructs in a matter of days.
 Hours maybe.